internetarchive/heritrix3/docs/configuring-jobs.rst

 the server is sitting behind an enterprise firewall and can only resolve names of the local network, then using DNS-over-HTTP (DoH) might be an alternative to fetch DNS information.

-To activate this, one needs to set the ``enableDnsOverHttpResolves`` setting of the ``fetchDns`` bean to true, and set the ``dnsOverHttpServer`` to the URL of an DoH server.
-If one has configured a proxy in the settings for the ``fetchHttp`` bean, this proxy settings will be used to contact the DoH server as well.
+To activate this, one needs to set the ``dnsOverHttpServer`` setting of the ``fetchDns`` bean to the URL of an DoH server.
+If one has configured a global proxy via the ``--proxy-host`` and ``--proxy-port`` command line options, these proxy settings will be used to contact the DoH server as well.
 However due to limitation of the library in use, username and password information for the proxy are not supported.
+Also any per-job defined proxy settings in the ``fetchHttp`` bean are not used when contacting the DoH server.

 As the implementation relies on the corresponding client in the "dnsjava" library, which is currently labeled as experimental, this option comes with some limitations: